sinc-lab/clustermatch/README.md

 categorical) with no previous preprocessing required.
 The current implementation considers a variable as categorical if it contains text.
-The rest, numerical and ordinal, are processed in a similar way, so you are responsible for coding your ordinal varibles appropriately (For example, `low`, `normal` and `high` could be coded as 0, 1, 2; otherwise, if left as text, will be considered as categorical).
+The rest, numerical and ordinal, are processed in a similar way, so you are responsible for coding your ordinal varibles appropriately (for example, `low`, `normal` and `high` could be coded as 0, 1, 2; otherwise, if left as text, will be considered as categorical).